 Hackney Carriages are vehicles which ply for hire from ranks or may be hailed in the street and, together with their drivers, must be licensed by the Council.
-The number of Hackney Carriages licensed by the Council is currently restricted to 46 with 3 licences currently available to persons wishing to license a purpose built, side loading wheelchair accessible vehicle less than one year old.
+The number of Hackney Carriages licensed by the Council is currently restricted to 46 with one licence currently available to persons wishing to license a purpose built, side loading wheelchair accessible vehicle less than one year old.

 Vehicle licences are annual unless the vehicle is more than six years old in which case a six month licence will be issued.
 Driver licences normally last for three years although annual licences are available.
 Private Hire Operator licences are issued for five years but again there is the option of having annual licences.
 Extensive conditions apply to all licences.
 Driver licences are subject to Disclosure and Barring Service and DVLA checks to assist the Council in assessing whether or not an applicant is a fit and proper person to hold a licence.
 Vehicles are subject to an inspection at the Council’s Environmental Service Depot in Andover.
 Both Hackney Carriages and Private Hire Vehicles can be licensed to carry no more than 8 passengers.
 Vehicles with a carrying capacity of 9 or more passengers will need to be licensed by the Traffic Commissioners (Department for Transport).

 Application forms for all types of licence can be downloaded from this web site (see documents on this page).